Fall 2021 students:

-FIGs generally have three classes.
-Most students will also enroll for at least one other class of their choosing.
+FIGs generally have three classes, so most students will also enroll in at least one additional class of their choosing.

-The credits of all the classes in a FIG are added together, and you can find that total number listed for each current FIG. If you enroll in a 9-credit FIG, you will also choose additional classes with at least 3 credits to meet the 12-credit minimum credit load.
+The credits of all the classes in a FIG are added together, and you can find that total number listed for each current FIG. For example, if you enroll in a 9-credit FIG, you will need to select additional class(es) to meet the 12-credit minimum full-time student load.

-The three classes in a FIG are separate courses with different instructors and they count toward graduation.
+The three classes in a FIG are separate courses with different instructors and they all count toward graduation.
 The only thing unique about them is that they are linked together so that everyone in the FIG cohort is enrolled in the same sections of all three classes.
-Your advisor will help you select the non-FIG class(es) that will work with your FIG schedule and make sense for you.
+Your advisor will help you select non-FIG class(es) that make sense for you and will work with your FIG schedule.